×

 If you are thinking about moving to Boquete, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "Our rent (including electric, gas and high-speed internet) is less than half of just our mortgage in S. Florida.
 Tip: if internet is important to you, don't ask, "do you have internet" since everyone can get it.
 Ask, "what speed internet can I get and how much does it cost?"
 We pay about $50 for 5G megs mo.
-Five minutes away it is $150 for 1meg," commented one expat who made the move to Boquete.
+Five minutes away it is $150 for 1meg," said one expat who made the move to Boquete.

 View More Answers